Last sign before exit

 South Africa South Africa

-Location: N 12 (Johannesburg - Ermelo)
+Location: N12 (Johannesburg - Ermelo)

 Directions for the exit, road number and exit number.